BAAAM-ex-Machina/Code-samples/README.md

 # Code Samples

-### A collection of code from a personal project/game I'm working on in C#/unity
+### A collection of code from a personal projects and uni work

+#### <pre>C# Unity Project Code</pre>

+An ongoing project to make a digital version of a board game.
+Of particular note is: Test, Zoom, StartingPosition, CharacterController, and Hotbar

 Test is in charge of the main game loop and most inputs.